rapid7/insightconnect-plugins/plugins/automox/help.md

 #### Get Automox Events

-Retrieve Automox events to trigger workflows
+This action is used to retrieve Automox events to trigger workflows

 ##### Input